nikolayshumik/fishki/README.md

+# Chips
-# there will be a lot of small cool chips in HTML/CSS
+there will be a lot of small cool chips in HTML/CSS